 Since the very first trip abroad we with Una have been traveling carry on only for most of the time.
 At first we did so, because we didn’t want to pay extra.
 Well, who does want to pay extra?
 So we just followed the rules.
 Packed as much as we were allowed.
 Or less.
 And that’s it.

 Later on, however, we realized, that we don’t really need a bigger bag.
 Because we can pack all we need for a week, two weeks (or a year) in one carry on size backpack as well.
 How?
-Take a look at what’s inside my backpack.
+Take a look at my minimalist packing list!

 We are traveling carry on only because it’s much easier, it’s liberating and it’s cheaper.